Actindo-AG/Documentation/Fulfillment/UserInterface/01a_List.md

     Click this button to display the columns bar and customize the displayed columns and the order of columns in the list.
 The *x* indicates the number of columns that are currently displayed in the list.

 - [x]
     Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all dependent entities in the list are selected.
-If no dependency exists for the dispatch note, the *No other entities depend on this entity* notice is displayed.

 The list displays all dependencies of the selected dispatch note.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.